RustyRomeo/CloneIT2/README.md

 bower install
 ```

 As there is a little bug in the nedb-connect-session node module, it is neccessary to replace the index.js file.
-Grab the file from > dist > connect-nedb-session > index.js and place it here: node_modules > connect-nedb-session > index.js.
+Grab the file index.js from > app > scripts > connect-nedb-session and place it here at node_modules > connect-nedb-session > index.js.

 Then just enter:
 ```